From the Classroom to Vaccine Manufacturing

 Hi Elbaraa!
 What drew you to Carleton’s nanotechnology program?

 I’ve loved science since I was a kid.
-It was challenging for me to choose a major because I was interested in math, physics, and engineering as well.
+It was challenging for me to choose a major because I was also interested in math, physics, and engineering.
 I learned about nanotechnology through a casual conversation with my dad’s friend and was intrigued.
-When I began reading about it, I learned that it meant I should study chemistry, but that I’d also get to study other disciplines.
+When I began reading about it, I learned that it combined everything I enjoyed into one field.

 How have you gotten involved during your time at Carleton?

-You recently completed a co-op placement in Toronto at Sanofi – the global research and development company that produces pharmaceuticals and vaccines.
+You recently completed a co-op placement in Toronto at Sanofi, a global research and development company that produces pharmaceuticals and vaccines.
 What was that like?

 Working at the Toronto site was especially unique because it’s Canada’s only vaccine manufacturing facility.
-I worked in manufacturing science and analytics, supporting good manufacturing practices by monitoring critical parameters, validating consistency, and helping ensure regulatory compliance for Health Canada, the FDA, and other international agencies.
+I worked in Manufacturing, Science, Analytics, and Technology (MSAT) department, supporting good manufacturing practices (GMP) by monitoring critical parameters, validating consistency, and helping ensure regulatory compliance for inspection agencies, such as Health Canada, the FDA, and other international authorities.
 Unlike a lot of co-op students who focus on a single stream, I was exposed to multiple vaccines across both upstream and downstream processes.
-Overall, it gave me a deep understanding on large-scale vaccine production.

 You’ve gained a lot of multidisciplinary experience so far.
 What do you think you would like to do upon graduation?